-Using 1 and 1/2 tablespoons of the mixture, form meatballs by rolling it between your hands until it forms a ball.
-Do this with all of the meat until it is all formed into meatballs.
+Using 1 1/2 tablespoons of the mixture at a time, form meatballs by rolling it between your hands until it forms a ball.
+Do this with all of the meat until you have used all the beef mixture.

-Turn heat down to a slow simmer (where there are hardly any bubbles.
+Turn heat down to a slow simmer in which there are hardly any bubbles.
 Add the meatballs and carefully stir the broth to assure there are no meatballs sticking together.
 Simmer gently for 20 minutes.

-Add the celery, onion, carrots, the remaining 1 teaspoon cumin, and crushed garlic.
+Add the celery, onion, carrots, the remaining crushed garlic, and 1 teaspoon of cumin.

 Simmer for about 45 minutes, until the vegetables are soft and the rice in the meatballs is cooked through.

-Add the greens and simmer for an additional 15 minutes.
+Add the greens of your choice and simmer for an additional 15 minutes.

-Taste the soup and add additional salt, if necessary.
+Taste the soup for salt, and add any if needed.

-Serve your hot albóndigas soup with flour or corn tortillas, or with crunchy tostadas spread with cream and sprinkled with grated Cotija or other cheese, if you like.
+Serve your hot albóndigas soup with tortillas or crunchy tostadas with cream and sprinkled, grated Cotija or other queso fresco.

 - Like most brothy soups, this recipe can be made even better by a little fresh-squeezed lime juice.
-Cut Mexican limes into halves or quarters and let each diner squeeze lime into his or her bowl right before eating.
+Cut Mexican limes into halves or quarters and let diners squeeze lime into their bowls right before eating.

-- If you prefer a tomatoey broth, add a couple cups of peeled, diced/crushed tomatoes (including their juice) to the soup along with the vegetables.
+- If you prefer a tomatoey broth, add to the soup 2 cups of peeled, diced or crushed tomatoes (with the juice) along with the vegetables.

-- Add a little-uncooked pasta (small shapes such orzo, alphabets, or broken-up vermicelli or spaghettini) to the soup at the end, along with the greens.
-You might need to add a little more broth to the soup if you are including pasta.
+- Add uncooked pasta (orzo, alphabets, or broken-up vermicelli or spaghettini) to the soup when you're adding the greens.
+You might need to add about 1 extra cup of broth to the soup if you are including pasta.

-- Don´t hesitate to add a greater variety of vegetables to this soup, if you like.
-Substitute green peas, cubed potatoes or Mexican summer squash, chopped green beans, or some chopped cabbage for one or two of the large carrots.
+- Don't hesitate to add a greater variety of vegetables to this soup.
+Use green peas, cubed potatoes, Mexican summer squash, chopped green beans, or some chopped cabbage instead or in addition to one or two of the large carrots.
 There is no wrong way to alter this soup, but do adjust the salt if you're adding more veggies and check the liquid level to add more broth as needed.